White River, Mpumalanga: Colonial Era

 Malaria and animal trypanosomiasis pervasive in the lowveld in the 19th century meant that white settlers initially avoided year-round settlement in the White River area.
 Boer traders, hunters and farmers from settlements in the highveld only came down to the area in the winter.
-The first year round settlement in the White River area was an isolated farm only in 1873 by Bill Sanderson a Scottish gold prospector, hunter and trader.
+The first year round settlement in the White River area was an isolated farm only in 1873 by Bill Sanderson, a Scottish gold prospector, hunter, and trader.
 Only after the 1890s African rinderpest epizootic, which wiped out trypanosomiasis, did white settlers begin to settle in the White River area.
-By claiming the most agriculturally productive, wettest areas with the best climates as their own, white settlers dispossessed Africans of land that they had lived on for generations.
+By claiming the most agriculturally productive and wettest areas with the best climates as their own, white settlers dispossessed Africans of land that they had lived on for generations.

 In 1905, after the South African War, Lord Alfred Milner (British administrator of the Transvaal) demarcated land along the Emanzimhlope river for settlement by British settlers, mainly demobilised British Anglo-Boer War soldiers.
 Milner tasked soldier Tom Lawrence to allocate land to the settlers.
 Lawrence became the first manager of the new settlement, with the longest street in the town still named after him.
 Initially, the colonial administration provided settlers with farming equipment and a weekly salary until they began to make an income from their tobacco, citrus, maize and other vegetable crops.
 Farmers were heavily subsidized until 1907 and the building of a 25 kilometer long irrigation canal improved prospects for some.
 However, the scheme largely failed and many settlers gave up farming when their contracts ended.
 In 1911, the Union government sold the farms at White River for a significant loss to a syndicate that planted scale citrus farms on the land.
 After WWI, the settlement scheme expanded as the land was sold at discounted rates to demobilised white soldiers.

 In 1923, a tiny plot of land on the edge of White River was designated as a "location" for black wage workers and their families.
 The rest of White River was reserved for white settlers.
 In the mid 1960s, the Lowvelder newspaper reported that while the white residential areas of White River expanded significantly in the following decades, the black location remained confined to just 15 hectares, although the population of the community had expanded to over 3000 people.